thesadru/animethemes-dl/README.md

 Sometimes when using filters a video that you wanted gets filtered out. you can `--force-videos` and keep them this way.
 > re:zero for example has lots of unique EDs, they have an episode in the background, but like 2 of them have no dialogue, which is fine keeping imo.

+Data from animethemes is sending a lot of requests at the same time, so to reduce stress on the servers, the data is saved in a temp folder.
+You can change it's max age with `--max-animethemes-age`.

 ### statuses
 You can download anime that you have `--on-hold`,`--dropped` or `--planned`.